 As a holistic treatment center, Rebound Behavioral Health Hospital is proud to offer a variety of experiential therapies to complement traditional therapeutic techniques.
 These include:

 - Exercise therapy

 - Pet therapy

 - Spiritual counseling

 - A.A. and N.A. groups

 As your time for discharge draws close, you’ll meet with a discharge planner and your treatment team to determine the next best steps in your care.
-Many people opt to step down from our inpatient services into our Intensive Outpatient Program (IOP).
+Depending on your needs, you may choose to transfer into our partial hospitalization program (PHP) or intensive outpatient program (IOP).
 This will allow you to slowly reintegrate back into your community while focusing on your recovery during the day.
-Other people may have made enough progress at our treatment center to be ready to return home with referrals to traditional outpatient therapy and community resources are the Charlotte and Lancaster area.
+If you are prepared to transition out of care, we can provide you with referrals to traditional outpatient treatment providers and other community resources in the Charlotte and Lancaster area.